 Our business will in the future require a substantial amount of capital in addition to the proceeds of this offering.
-We may acquire additional capital from the issuance of senior securities (including debt and preferred stock), the issuance of additional shares of our common stock or from securitization transactions.
+We may acquire additional capital from the issuance of senior securitizes (including debt and preferred stock), the issuance of additional shares of our common stock or from securitization transactions.
 However, we may not be able to raise additional capital in the future on favorable terms or at all.
-Additionally, we may only issue senior securities up to the maximum amount permitted by the 1940 Act.
+Additionally, we may only issue senior securitize up to the maximum amount permitted by the 1940 Act.
 The 1940 Act permits us to issue senior securities only in amounts such that our asset coverage, as defined in the 1940 Act, equals at least 200% after such issuance or incurrence.
 If our assets decline in value and we fail to satisfy this test, we may be required to liquidate a portion of our investments and repay a portion of our indebtedness at a time when such sales or repayment may be disadvantageous, which could have a material adverse impact on our liquidity, financial condition and results of operations.

-- Senior Securities.
+Senior Securities.
 As a result of issuing senior securities, we would also be exposed to typical risks associated with leverage, including an increased risk of loss.
 If we issue preferred securities, such securities would rank "senior" to common stock in our capital structure, resulting in preferred stockholders having separate voting rights and possibly rights, preferences or privileges more favorable than those granted to holders of our common stock.
-Furthermore, the issuance of preferred securities could have the effect of delaying, deferring or preventing a transaction or a change of control that might involve a premium price for our common stockholders or otherwise be in your best interest. - Additional Common Stock.
+Furthermore, the issuance of preferred securities could have the effect of delaying, deferring or preventing a transaction or a change of control that might involve a premium price for our common stockholders or otherwise be in your best interest.

+• Additional Common Stock.
 Our board of directors may decide to issue common stock to finance our operations rather than issuing debt or other senior securities.
 As a BDC, we are generally not able to issue our common stock at a price below NAV without first obtaining required approvals from our stockholders and our independent directors.
 In any such case, the price at which our securities are to be issued and sold may not be less than a price, that in the determination of our board of directors, closely approximates the market value of such securities at the relevant time.
-We may also make rights offerings to our stockholders at prices per share less than the NAV per share, subject to the requirements of the 1940 Act.
-If we raise additional funds by issuing more common stock or senior securities convertible into, or exchangeable for, our common stock, the percentage ownership of our stockholders at that time would decrease, and such stockholders may experience dilution.
+We may also make rights offerings to our stockholders at prices at prices per share less than the NAV per share, subject to the requirements of the 1940 Act.
+If we raise additional funds by issuing more common stock or senior securities are experience dilution.